ann-kilzer/meloncoin/README.md

 Open up your browser at http://localhost:3000/ to see the app!

 You can add the number of melons to mint and click submit to deploy a new Meloncoin contract starting now.
 The page will update to show the address of the newly launched Meloncoin contract.
 On a public net or testnet, you can import this address into any wallet manager that understands ERC20 (like Mist or Metamask) to interact with the tokens.

+# User Stories

+A farmer in Hokkaido predicts a good crop, and wants to invite investors to help sustain her farming operations.
+She creates a Meloncoin contract upon planting seeds, which is a promise to deliver a quality melon upon harvest.

+An investor wishes to diversity from "eternal" assets like diamonds or gold, and desires something where value is tied to ephemerality.
+He invests in Meloncoin because it is backed by Japan's most exclusive fruit.

+A Japanese salaryman desires to purchase a Yubari Melon as a seasonal gift for his boss, but he knows he can get a better rate by pre-ordering a Meloncoin rather than purchasing through a middleman fruit vendor.